-You can learn more about morphine’s effects, addiction potential, and treatment options by calling Detox.com.
+Learn more about morphine addiction and treatment options by calling Detox.com.

 With ongoing use, morphine alters brain cell receptor function causing widespread chemical imbalances within the central nervous system.
 Over time, the brain comes to depend on morphine’s effects to regulate body functions.
 These cell receptors undergo considerable damage in the process.
 Recovering addicts start to get a feel for these damaging effects during the morphine detox process.

 While uncontrollable drug use in the face of negative consequences is the primary indicator of addiction, addicts also experience other signs of morphine addiction, some of which include:

 - Problems breathing

 - Memory problems